bowman2001/perplexdoc/content/news/hugo-mod-image/index.md

 : Small SVG images are automatically embedded inline into HTML pages.
 The maximum size for inline embedding is configurable.

 GIF
 : Images in this format are not transformed and are included as they come by default.
-GIFs may contain an animated image set and Hugo can not discriminate between simple GIFs and animated ones.
-If you want to transform a simple GIF into a WEBP source set like the usual formats you need to set the parameter `process: run`.
-Animations do **not survive** the transformation, only the first image of an animation sequence is used.
+GIFs may contain an animated image set and Hugo can’t tell simple GIFs from animated ones.
+If you want to transform a GIF into the WEBP format like the usual raster images you need to set the parameter `process: run` explicitly.
+Animations do **not survive** this transformation, only the first image of an animation sequence is used.

 ## Avoiding layout shifts